JoshPaulie/QuickLeeg/README.md

 # QuickLeeg
-Crude cli to quickly get builds for League of Legends champions from [League of Graphs](https://www.leagueofgraphs.com/) ❤️
+Crude cli to quickly get champion stats for League, from [League of Graphs](https://www.leagueofgraphs.com/) ❤️

 ## Features
 - Fastest way to get your league build from League of Graphs (< 1s! 🔥)
-  - Read more on the [why here](#why)
-- Simply pass your desired champion and lane to the app.
+- Simply pass your desired champion and lane to the script.
 Your browser will open and snap to your champion's build
 - Common champion nicknames supported, with fuzzy matching fallback

 ## Installation & Upgrading